kardianos/vendor-spec/README.md

     the GOPATH locations after a fetch?
 I don't like the idea of import re-writes.
     - A: If you setup one project per GOPATH it would mostly work ("go get" wouldn't work).
-However, if two projects that shared the same GOPATH relied on the same vendor package, but different versions, then one vendor package would clobber the other vendor package.
+However, if two projects that shared the same GOPATH relied on the same vendor package, but different revisions, then one vendor package would clobber the other vendor package.
 This approach doesn't work when scaling a company code base.
- * Q: What about putting the hash or similar version in each package folder path?
+ * Q: What about putting the hash or similar revision in each package folder path?
     - A: I'd be interested to see the tool that took this approach.
 I'm not convinced that it would be practical or that it could be done without modifying the "go" command.